awsmin/wp-job-openings/readme.txt

 = Key Features =

-* Super Simple and Easy to Set Up and See
+* Super Simple and Easy to Set Up and Use
 * Two Different Modern Layouts
 * Clean and User Friendly Designs
 * Unlimited Job Specifications